roryl/zsx/README.md

 ### Server Session

-Use when the UI state must not be shareable, does not need to be permenantly persisteted, but must survive page refreshes.
+Use when the UI state must not be shareable, does not need to be permenantly persisteted, but must survive page refreshes, you use Server Sessions.
 Mutating session state requires interacting with the server.
 Your server will maintain the session variables and render them into HTML.
 With session state, all open tabs for one browser instance will have the same state.

 ↑ [top](#zsxjs) | [Features](#features) | [HTML Api](#html-api) | [Events](#events) | [ZSX Design Goals](#zsx-design-goals) | [Developing Applications](#developing-applications) | *next section* → [Cookbook](#cookbook)